Aboriginal History and Culture

 In the spirit of reconciliation, ACRRM and RDAA acknowledge the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

-The Wonnarua people are traditional landowners in the Hunter Valley of New South Wales, where RMA20 will be held this year (28-31 October 2020).
+The Wonnarua people are traditional landowners in the Hunter Valley of New South Wales, where RMA20 will be held (24-27 February 2021).

 Meet the Artist: Thomas Croft